 To analyze the composition, structure and interactions of these complex microscopic organisms, humans need the help of machines.
 Fortunately, advances in bandwidth, memory and speed are paving the way for AI technologies — with Micron leading the pack.

-To accommodate these new capabilities, Micron has developed three essential memory products: low-power, high-density DRAM; fast NAND flash memory; and 3D XPoint™ technology.
+To accommodate these new capabilities, Micron has developed essential memory products: low-power, high-density DRAM and fast NAND flash memory technology.

 “Micron’s portfolio is the most complete portfolio for AI in the cloud data center, and it spans the entire hierarchy,” Sadana said.